RuthAndRoth/Ruth2/Mesh/Ruth2_v4/README.md

   future improvements, which under the AGPL license should be made freely and publicly available.

-* The .blend file, Colada (DAE) exports of parts and the UV maps are copied from Ruth2/Contrib/Ada Radius as at 2-Sep-2020.
+* The .blend file, Collada (DAE) exports of parts and the UV maps are copied from Ruth2/Contrib/Ada Radius as at 2-Sep-2020.

 * The .blend file is equivalent to Ada Radius Draft 11.